oslabs-beta/Cachier/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Welcome to Cachier, a lightweight GraphQL caching tool that is configured specifically for GraphQL to reduce load times and minimize data fetching!
+Welcome to Cachier, a lightweight GraphQL caching tool that is configured specifically for GraphQL to reduce load times and minimize data fetching.

 GraphQL does not have native HTTP caching as a result of its singular employment of the POST method, forcing the danger of over-fetching by re-running queries and slowing load times.
 Our team of engineers developed a compact, easy-to-use solution that allows users to cache their queries on the server side and client side.